-If the Chromebook is damaged, Freedom Tech will repair the device through the insurance.
+If the Chromebook is damaged, Freedom Tech will repair the device through the cover.
 Freedom Tech will offer a repair service for any Chromebooks purchased through Glyn School.
 Students will receive a replacement device within 24 hours of it being handed in to the school.
-If the Chromebook is stolen, this will be covered via the insurance from Freedom Tech.
+If the Chromebook is stolen, this will be covered via the cover from Freedom Tech.

-However, if the Chromebook is lost, this is not covered via the insurance from Freedom Tech.
+However, if the Chromebook is lost, this is not covered via the cover from Freedom Tech.

 Are the Chromebooks covered with insurance?

 Yes!
-The Chromebooks come with 3 years Accidental Damage and Theft Insurance with no excess.
+The Chromebooks come with 3 years Accidental Damage and Theft Cover with no excess.